yeungon/math/readme.md

 ---

-# math-generator
+# math-generator (WIP)

-> Math automatically.
+> Work in progress - Generating mathematics problem automatically.

 Inspirated and ported from the Python package https://github.com/lukew3/mathgenerator.

 Also learn and added some functions from https://www.mathgoodies.com/worksheets/generator and https://mathsbot.com/

 ## Install